Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Results Part II: destructive rates including stars from disrupted binaries

 \subsection{Including binaries and collisions}

 Our results change quantitatively when collisions are taken into account.
-In figure \ref{fig:Allrates_bin} we show the calculated TDE, EMRI and DC rates as a function of time, again over approximately one cluster relaxation time, $T_h$.
-All simulations are with the nominal values of $f_R=1$ for collisions and $a_{max}=1\;$AU for the distribution of the $(r,r_p)$ combinations for the injected stars.
-In the different simulations we varied the constant $p_b$, generating a different steady state injection rate, $\eta_b$.
-As in section \ref{sec:Resultsnobinaries}, the system roughly settles on a steady state after a time of a few tenths of $T_h$.
+In Figure \ref{fig:Allrates_bin} we show the calculated TDE, EMRI, and DC rates as a function of time, again over approximately one cluster relaxation time, $T_h$.
+All simulations have the nominal values of $f_R=1$ for collisions and $a_{max}=1\;$au for the distribution of the $(r,r_p)$ combinations for the injected stars.
+In the different simulations we varied the constant $p_b$, generating a different steady-state injection rate, $\eta_b$.
+Similar to Section \ref{sec:Resultsnobinaries}, the system roughly settles on a steady state after a time of a few tenths of $T_h$.

-As is to be expected, increasing the injection rate means more stars supplied to the $r\leq R_{col}$ region, and so significantly more DCs and EMRIs, but only a minor effect on TDEs.
-As in the case without injected stars DCs dominate over EMRIs by more than an order of magnitude.
-This result is directly depicted in Figure \ref{fig:TDE+DC+EMRIs_bin_colnom}, which presents results of the simulations in terms of the steady-state values of $\mathcal{R}_{DC}$, $ \mathcal{R}_{TDE}$ and $\mathcal{R}_{EMRI}$ as a function of the steady state injection rate, $\eta_b$.
+As is to be expected, increasing the injection rate means more stars are supplied to the $r\leq R_{col}$ region, and so significantly more DCs and EMRIs, but only a minor effect on the TDE rate is seen.
+In this case as well DCs dominate over EMRIs by more than an order of magnitude.
+This result is directly depicted in Figure \ref{fig:TDE+DC+EMRIs_bin_colnom}, which presents the results of the simulations in terms of the steady-state values of $\mathcal{R}_{DC}$, $ \mathcal{R}_{TDE}$ and $\mathcal{R}_{EMRI}$ as a function of the steady-state injection rate, $\eta_b$.

-We find that inclusion of stars from disrupted binaries causes a dramatic increase of the collision rate, when compared to the same rate when binaries are discluded.
+We find that the inclusion of stars from disrupted binaries causes a dramatic increase of the collision rate, when compared to the same rate when binaries are not included.
 For low injection rates the new stars combine with those supplied by the cusp, creating larger densities and a significant growth of $\mathcal{R}_{DC}$.
-For higher values of $\eta_b$ collisions become the dominant destruction mechanism in the inner cusp, they self-regulate the density profile, and the slope of the $\mathcal{R}_{DC}(\eta_b)$ curve is moderated to a roughly linear one.
-Nonetheless, For the higher range of $\eta_b\gtrsim 5\times 10^{-6}\invyr$, $\mathcal{R}_{DC}$ is enhanced by more than an order of magnitude (compared to the value at $\eta_b=0$), and becomes comparable to $\mathcal{R}_{TDE}$.
+For higher values of $\eta_b$ collisions become the dominant destruction mechanism in the inner cusp; they self-regulate the density profile, and the slope of the $\mathcal{R}_{DC}(\eta_b)$ curve is moderated to a roughly linear one.
+Nonetheless, for the higher range of $\eta_b\gtrsim 5\times 10^{-6}\invyr$, $\mathcal{R}_{DC}$ is enhanced by more than an order of magnitude (compared to the value at $\eta_b=0$), and becomes comparable to $\mathcal{R}_{TDE}$.
 The latter is now essentially a constant, limited almost entirely to stars plunging from $R_h$ on eccentric orbits.